ENHANCING EARLY CHILDHOOD EDUCATION AND CARE

 A major project for the Central Highlands

-CHDC is leading EECEC in collaboration with Astute Early Years Specialists and its Childcare Leadership Alliance.
+CHDC is leading EECEC in collaboration with Astute Early Years Specialists and Infinitum Partners.

 EECEC was identified as a priority in the Central Highlands Workforce Development and Accommodation Strategy.